AVSystem/scala-commons/docs/REST.md

 ##### Registered schemas

-By default, schemas macro materialized for case classes and sealed hierarchies will be _named_
+By default, schemas macro materialized for case classes and sealed hierarchies will be _named_.
-- this means they will not be inlined but rather registered under their name in [Components Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#componentsObject).
+This means they will not be inlined but rather registered under their name in [Components Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#componentsObject).
 By default, the name that will be used will be the simple (unqualified) name of the data type, e.g. "User".
 When referring to registered schema (e.g. in